When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
-Alzheimer's disease is the most common form of dementia. in dogs is mainly based on exclusion diagnostics.
-This means that the veterinarian must first rule out other medical conditions that could cause similar symptoms, such as neurological disorders, metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+It is the first step in the management and treatment of patients. of dementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
+Alzheimer's disease is the most common form of dementia. in dogs is based mainly on a diagnosis of exclusionA diagnosis of exclusion is a method where other potential causes of a patient's symptoms are systematically ruled out until the most likely cause remains.
+In dogs and cats, this method is often used for complex or unclear clinical pictures..
+This means the veterinarian must first rule out other medical conditions that could cause similar symptoms, such as neurological diseases, metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders, or infections.
-A comprehensive clinical picture is created through a thorough physical examination, neurological tests, and blood tests.
+A comprehensive clinical picture is built through a thorough physical exam, neurological tests, and blood tests.

-Imaging techniques such as MRI or CT can be used to detect structural changes in the brain, although these methods are less commonly used in routine diagnostics.
+Imaging procedures such as MRI or CT can be used to detect structural changes in the brain, although these methods are used less often in routine diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients..
 A definitive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. can be difficult because many symptoms overlap with the normal aging process.

 Therapy

-While there is no cure for DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
+While there is no cure for dementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
 Alzheimer's disease is the most common form of dementia. in dogs, treatment aims to improve the dog’s quality of life and slow the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease.
 A combination of drug therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., dietary changes, and environmental adjustments is often recommended.

 Nutrition plays an important role, and there are special diets that have been developed to support brain function.
 These diets often contain increased amounts of antioxidants and other nutrients that promote brain health.